Current Events in Italy

 Events in Genoa: art and sea

 Genoa is a city of art with the sea: it is rich in history, hidden treasures and charming corners that deserve to be seen.
-Writers, poets and songwriters have made this city their muse.
+It was and still is the inspiration of writers, poets and songwriters.

 Don't miss the best events in Genoa, read our guide.